How To Unshrink Merino Wool

 - Start fresh.
 If you’re using a tub, sink or bucket, then you need to make sure they’re free of anything that could stain or damage your merino wool.
 Even if you can’t see anything, it’s best to fully wash and rinse the area before you start hand-washing.
 In a machine washer, make sure to run an empty rinse cycle if you used bleach or harsh chemicals in the cycle prior.

 - Stay cool.
 As much as possible, keep your wool garments away from heat sources - that means don’t use hot or warm water when you wash and rinse, and don’t leave your garment out to dry near a vent or radiator.

-- Wash gently.
+- Wash merino wool gently.
 That means gentle soap and gentle agitation.
-You should never scrub or stretch your wool when you wash it.
+You should never scrub or stretch your merino wool when you wash your merino wool.
 Swirling the water around it gently can help circulate things if you want to make sure you’re cleaning the piece thoroughly.

 - Rinse thoroughly.
 Don’t let that gentle hand cause you to leave behind remnants of soap.
 Even though wool-safe detergents don’t have any harsh chemicals, any soap can still leave a residue that impacts the integrity of a textile.
 Diluted vinegar rinses can help reduce product build-up, too.

 - Dry carefully.
 Just as you should never stretch wool when washing and rinsing it, you should never let it hang dry.
 The weight of the garment will cause it to lose its shape by stretching out too much in some areas and shrinking up in others.
 Make sure your garment dries completely before you put it into storage, too, to avoid long-term damage or an increased risk of clothes moth infestation!